wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ### Application Monitoring

+The Wavefront Collector for Kubernetes automatically starts collecting metrics from many commonly used applications:
+* The collector has a telegraf plugin to collect data from telegraf application sources, such as Redis, RabbitMQ. etc.,
-The Wavefront Collector for Kubernetes automatically starts collecting metrics from many commonly used applications.
-It also scrapes Prometheus metric endpoints such as API server, etcd, and NGINX.
-The following diagram illustrates this.
+* The collector also scrapes Prometheus metric endpoints such as API server, etcd, and NGINX.

+The following diagram illustrates this:

 ![kubernetes application monitoring](/images/kubernetes_apps.png)